andela-joyebanji/NaijaEmoji/README.rst

 ==========

 `NaijaEmoji <http://naijaemoji.readthedocs.org/en/latest/>`__ is a simple Restful API using Slim for NaijaEmoji Service.
+It is an implementation of the Checkpoint 3 requirement for PHP developers at `Andela <http://andela.com>`__.

 Usage
 =====